Experience the Ottawa Winterlude 2021

-Ottawa Winterlude 2020!
+Ottawa Winterlude 2021!
 That's how I imagine winter.
 Freezing temperatures, lots of snow, frozen rivers and a bright blue sky, where the sun's rays make the snow sparkle.
-We are lucky, the Ottawa Winterlude under optimal - albeit icy - conditions to experience.
-At temperatures of felt - 33 ° Celsius at night, both the Rideau Canal and the Ottawa River are frozen over.
-Snow and ice turn Canada's capital into a true winter wonderland.
+We are lucky, the Ottawa Winterlude to experience under optimal - if icy - conditions.
+At temperatures of - 33 ° Celsius at night, both the Rideau Canal and the Ottawa River are frozen.
+Snow and ice transform Canada's capital into a real winter wonderland.
 The Ottawa Winterlude 2020 takes place in the first half of February.
-This year is a special year for the Winterlude, as the Rideau Canal Skateway celebrates its fiftieth anniversary this year.
+This year is a special year for the winter delights, because this year the Rideau Canal Skateway celebrates its fiftieth anniversary.

 Granted, when we hear how low the temperatures in Ottawa are during our visit, our hearts are slipping.
 We wonder how to survive the icy days in Ottawa.
 Well packed in several layers of clothing, equipped with warm hats, scarves and gloves, we can barely move.
 But thus the wind hardly finds any surface to touch.
 It doesn't bother anyone, that we look like Michelin mascots wiggling through the city.
 Because everyone who ventures out into the open looks the same way.